aquasecurity/trivy/docs/triage.md

 `priority/critical-urgent` - someones top priority ASAP, such as security issue, user-visible bug, or build breakage.
 Rarely used.

-`priority/important-soon`: in time for the next two releases (8 weeks)
+`priority/important-soon`: in time for the next two releases.
+It should be attached to a milestone.

 `priority/important-longterm`: 2-4 releases from now